Acid Reflux Medication

 Acid Reflux Information

-Acid reflux is caused by a weakness in the lower oesophageal sphincter, a muscle which is supposed to stop movement of acids back up the oesophagus.
+Acid reflux is caused by a weakness in the lower oesophageal sphincter, a muscle which is supposed to stop the movement of acids back up the oesophagus.
 This results in acid from the stomach travelling up the oesophagus, causing a burning feeling in the chest.

-7 Most Common Symptoms of Acid Reflux
+Causes of Acid Reflux

 It is very common to suffer from occasional acid reflux or heartburn without knowing the cause.
-There are some triggers that can cause acid reflux, or make it worse.
+There are some triggers that can cause acid reflux or make it worse.
 These include:

 • Certain foods or drinks